PecistaTecnologia/PecistaTecnologia/README.md

-## Olá, Eu sou a rede Pecista/Kaizen, á maior casa de auto peças do DF!! 👋
+## Olá, Eu sou a rede Pecista, á maior casa de auto peças do DF!! 👋

 - 🔭 Todas as Peças em Geral.